 The pair need sockets that are on a 20 Amp fused circuit with a good earth as a minimum.

-Though I would strongly suggest for both you get your local electrician to pay you a visit …
+Though for both you’ll want to ask your local electrician to pay you a visit …

 You could offer beers …

-and have a 30 Amp fused circuit put in.
+And get yourself a 30 Amp fused circuit put into your workshop.

 Lincoln Electric 140 YouTube Video